 An arrhythmia is a disorder of the heart that affects the rate or rhythm at which the heart beats.
 An arrhythmia occurs when electrical impulses, which direct and regulate heartbeats, don’t function properly.
-This causes the heart to beat too fast (tachycardia), too slow (bradycardia), too early (premature contraction), or too erratically (fibrillation).
+This causes the heart to beat:

-Heart arrhythmias are very common and usually harmless.
 Nearly everyone will experience an abnormal heart rhythm at least once.
 It may feel like your heart is racing or fluttering.
-But some arrhythmias are problematic.
-When arrhythmia interferes with the flow of blood to your body, it can cause damage to your brain, lungs, and other vital organs.
-If not treated, this may be life threatening.
+Arrhythmias are common and usually harmless, but some are problematic.
+When an arrhythmia interferes with blood flow to your body, it can damage your brain, lungs, and other vital organs.
+If not treated, these arrhythmias may be life-threatening.

 Your heart is divided into four chambers.
 Each half of your heart consists of an upper chamber (the atrium) and a lower chamber (the ventricle).
 The two halves create two pumps, one on either side of the heart.

 In a properly beating heart, electrical impulses follow precise pathways through the heart to each pump.
-These signals coordinate the activity of the heart muscle.
+These signals coordinate the activity of the heart muscle so that blood pumps in and out of the heart.
 Any interruption in these pathways or impulses can cause the heart to beat abnormally.

-Blood enters the heart, arriving first in the atria.
-After this happens, a single heartbeat involves several steps:
+Blood enters the heart and arrives first in the atria.
+Then, a single heartbeat involves several steps:

 - This contraction allows the ventricles to fill with blood.

-- The impulse exits the node and then travels to your now blood-filled ventricles, telling them to contract.
+- The impulse exits the node and travels to the blood-filled ventricles, telling them to contract.

 - This contraction pushes the blood out of the heart and into your body for circulation.